top of page

 FACTS ABOUT HYPNOSIS

 "Our life is what our thoughts make it."
-Marcus Aurelius What percentage of your DECISIONS and thoughts are UNCONSCIOUS ?
+Marcus Aurelius What percentage of your DECISIONS and thoughts are UNCONSCIOUS?
 What do you think?
 Neuroscientific findings show that around 95% of our thought processes and decisions are unconscious (depending on the study, this number varies between 90 and 99.9%).
 So that means that 95% of our time we LET OUR SUBCONSCIOUS TAKE THE WHEEL.
 CONSCIOUSNESS is a LUXURY - the brain switches to autopilot as often as it can.
-And st
+And studies sh

 Dominique Giger